 What Vaccines Do Indoor Cats Need?

-For indoor cats, we recommend at least two core vaccines: FVRCP and rabies.
+We recommend your indoor cat get at least two core vaccines: FVRCP and rabies.
 The vaccination schedule for your cat will depend on the type of vaccine, the dose your cat needs, and the administration method.

 Additional Vaccines for Outdoor Cats

-If your cat comes in and out of the house, they are at risk for additional diseases.
-Along with rabies and FVRCP, outdoor cats should also receive the Feline leukemia virus (FeLV) vaccine.
+If your cat comes in and out of the house, not matter how frequently, they are at risk for additional diseases.
+Along with rabies and FVRCP, outdoor cats should also receive the Feline Leukemia Virus (FeLV) vaccine.

 The American Animal Hospital Association offers a comprehensive guide to feline vaccinations so you can understand how to best protect your cat.
 If you have any further questions, we’d be happy to answer them at your next wellness visit.